Bethphage seek a professional, knowledgeable and passionate volunteer to join our Board of Trustees

 You will be a leading light within your field who is able to act as a critical friend to the Executive Management Team and guide the on-going development and stewardship of the charity by allocating an average of no more than one day a month to the charity.

-The Board of Trustees are eager to supplement their skills-set with volunteers from the finance and legal sectors who are then able to take strategic leadership for their discipline at Board.
+The Board of Trustees are eager to supplement their skills-set with a volunteer who is a fully qualified accountant able to take strategic leadership for financial governance at Board.

 Bethphage is a registered charity that provides support solutions to people with disabilities across the Midlands to ensure they have the opportunity to live the life they choose.